Grazen0/Grazen0/README.md

 # 👋 Hello there

-ElCholoGamer here.
-Just some 18 year old who likes to code a lot.
+Grazen here.
+I'm a 18 year human being old who likes to code a lot and is curretly majoring in CS.

-Currently studying CS at university.
+I love [NixOS](https://nixos.org/), Rust, One Piece and cats.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api/top-langs?username=Grazen0&theme=transparent)